The Air Ambulance Billed More Than The Lung Transplant Surgeon

 Do you have a medical bill you'd like us to investigate?
 You can tell us about it and submit it here.

 Congress is considering legislation aimed at addressing surprise bills and air ambulance charges.
-And some states, including Wyoming and California, are trying to address the problem even though there are limits to what they can do, since air ambulances are primarily regulated by federal aviation authorities.
+And some states, including Wyoming and California, are trying to address the problem even though there are limits to what they can do, because air ambulances are primarily regulated by federal aviation authorities.

 That regulatory approach leaves patients vulnerable.